silverbucket/node-webfinger-service/README.md

 	All of the user data lives in the `resource/acct/` directory.
 Each file is treated as a username when webfinger-service does it's looking.
-An example user data file is there, and looks like this:
+An example user data file is there named `user`, and looks like this:

 		module.exports = {
 			"subject" : "acct:user@example.com",